XinRC/CS-2124/lectures/lecture6/README.md

 ---

 ### Filling Vector Using Pointers
-The [site](https://cse.engineering.nyu.edu/jsterling/cs2124/LectureNotes/03.Pointers.html#this) offers an easly comprehension on how to correctly fill vectors using pointers.
+The [site](https://cse.engineering.nyu.edu/jsterling/cs2124/LectureNotes/03.Pointers.html#this) offers an easly comprehension on how to correctly fill vectors using pointers (with dynamic heap)